 For decades, southern Lebanon has been shaken by war, most recently in 2006, when fighting between Israel and the militant group Hezbollah displaced a million people and wrecked dozens of towns and villages.
 The United Nations Interim Force in Lebanon, or UNIFIL, is perhaps not aptly named: It has been here since March 23, 1978, its numbers bolstered to about 13,000 after the 2006 conflict.

 While serving here, the blue-bereted troops also try to heal the psychic wounds of traumatized residents, serving as cultural ambassadors of sorts.
 In addition to the Indian troops' yoga instruction, French troops have taught the many Francophone residents courses in poetry.
 Chinese troops demonstrate tai chi and the South Koreans, tae kwon do.
 The Spaniards teach espaƱol, now trendy in Lebanon.
-Italians have shown off their pizza-making skills.
+Italians have shown off their pizza-making skills."If we feel peace inside ourselves, maybe we will have peace," says Hoda Munzer, a 35-year-old owner of a nearby clothing shop, who has taken a break from work to attend the class with her 9-year-old daughter, Sueen, in this hilltop community near the Israeli border.

 And what about the German troops?
 Well, no one expects Germans to offer cooking classes.
 The hundreds-strong German contingent makes up the bulk of the mission's maritime forces, out at sea patrolling for arms smugglers.